terminal42/contao-inserttags/README.md

 ### Removed "mode"

-This option has been removed completely, as insert tags are only present in the frontend.
+This option has been removed completely, as insert tags are only present in the front end.

 ### Removed "cacheOutput"